andriusdgt/kafka-example/README.md

 ## Running

-To start Kafka `docker-compose.yml` can be reused for convenience if docker is installed, use this command in terminal:
+To start Kafka `docker-compose.yml` file can be reused for convenience if docker is installed, use this command in terminal:

 `docker-compose up -d`